Greenwich Risk of Injury to a Minor Lawyer

 Connecticut law is serious when it comes to situations that pose a possible risk of injury to children and young teens.
 A risk of injury to a minor arrest in Connecticut can cover multiple situations where there is even a slight chance of a child facing possible physical danger or exposure to morally questionable behavior.

 As Greenwich domestic violence attorneys know, a risk of injury charge is often tacked on to other charges in domestic violence arrests when children are in the home.
 However, the risk of injury to children charge may be more serious than the other underlying charges, because it is treated as a felony with penalties that include up to 10 or more years in prison.

-If you are facing a risk of injury arrest in Greenwich, Connecticut, it is vital to work with an experienced Greenwich risk of injury to a minor lawyer who can work with you and your family and who can craft the best possible defense according to the circumstances of your case.
+If you are facing a risk of injury arrest, it is vital to work with an experienced Greenwich risk of injury to a minor lawyer who can work with you and your family and who can craft the best possible defense according to the circumstances of your case.